Sanster/llm-labeling-ui/README.md

   - You can view data in pages
   - You can directly modify/delete model's response results
   - A confirmation button has been added before deleting the conversation message
-  - Display the number of messages in the current dialogue, token length
+  - Display the number of messages and token length in the current dialogue
   - You can modify the system prompt during the dialogue

 ## Quick Start